UKHomeOfficeForms/hof/README.md

 ### Options

+- `root`: The path to the project root directory.
+  - App paths will be relative to this directory.
+  - Defaults to the current working directory.
 - `views`: Location of the common views relative to the root of your project.
   - Will not error if it can't find any views in the root of your project.
   - Looks for views - optionally set in your [route options](#route-options).